ghobriallab/IMPACT_2026/README.md

 | [GSE173644](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE173644) | Stephenson et al., *J Immunol* 2022 | Supplementary Figure 4A |
 | [GSE193531](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE193531) | Boiarsky et al., *Nat Commun* 2022 | Supplementary Figure 4B |

-The SWIFT-seq per-sample summary, the GSE193531 metadata and count matrix, and the GSE173644 time course all ship in the Zenodo deposit.
+The phs003855 per-sample summary, the GSE193531 metadata and count matrix, and the GSE173644 time course all ship in the Zenodo deposit.
 The GSE124310 sample matrices are the one exception: download the GSE124310 supplementary file from GEO and extract it to `data/external/zavidij_bm/matrices/`, one directory per sample.